SitemapKlarity storyJoin usMedicationServiceAbout us

 • Research shows that Prozac can help reduce intrusive thoughts and compulsive behaviors in people with OCD and decrease psychological distress in people living with depression.

-• Real patients who take Prozac for anxiety, depression, and OCD describe some common side effects in the first few weeks of taking the medication but most found that Prozac helped them feel happier, productive, and engaged and more socially engaged.
+• Real patients who take Prozac describe some common side effects in the first few weeks but most found that Prozac helped them feel happier, productive, and more socially engaged.

 • The best way to find out if Prozac may be right for you is to talk to a provider and share your history, symptoms, and any medication you’re currently on or have recently taken.